brianhouse/ART492/workshops/social_media.md

 #### Post Regularly
 - The three categories all need to be balanced
-- Be consistent, ie every week or two you should post
+- Be consistent, ie every week or two you should post (posting more than that is unnecessary and will dilute your feed)
 - Lift each other up.
 Like and comment on your cohort.

 ### Examples